albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 ### Are constructors inherited?

 **Constructors are not inherited**.
-A subclass can invoke the parent's constructors, but it does not inherit it.
+A subclass can invoke the parent's constructors, but it does not inherit them.

-The `Box` class provides two constructors, a default constructor and a constructor that takes a `boolean` parameter.
+The `Box` class provides two constructors, a default constructor and a constructor that takes a `Box.` parameter.
 The `LightBox` and the `HeavyBox` do not have constructors, therefore a default is added to each respectively.
 Consider the following example.

 **⚠️ THE FOLLOWING EXAMPLE WILL NOT COMPILE!!**